OxHainan/cloak-docs/docs/source/develop/develop-cloak-smart-contract.rst

 * In line 1, the developer could declare the key of balances as a temporary variable ``k``, then specifies the corresponding value is owned by the account with address ``k``, *e.g.*, ``balances[tenderer]`` is only known by the tenderer in line 23.
 * In line 2, the developer specifies ``mPrice`` should be public.
-* In line 6-7, to handle an uncertain number of suppliers, the developer declares owners ``p`` and specifies the owners’ owned data separately in two dynamic arrays.
+* In lines 6-7, to handle an uncertain number of suppliers, the developer declares owners ``p`` and specifies the owners’ owned data separately in two dynamic arrays.
 * In line 10, the return value ``sPrice`` is owned by the winner.
-* In line 12-13, the developer ``reveal`` private data to another owner, which is forced by CLOAK to avoid unconsciously leaking privacy.
+* In lines 12-13, the developer ``reveal`` private data to another owner, which is forced by CLOAK to avoid unconsciously leaking privacy.
-* In line 14-24, it computes the lowest price, the second lowest price, and the winner.
+* In lines 14-24, it computes the lowest price, the second-lowest price, and the winner.
 The computation is based on the operation between private data from different parties, *e.g.*, ``bids[i] < sPrice``, ``balances[tenderer] += sPrice``.

 Annotation Checker